The Rigger Depot

 Not sure what parachute is correct?
 Don't sweat it, use the charts and graphs below and you'll be an expert in no time!
 (Use it as a general guide, not a rigid rule)

-2) Then, use the following two graphs to pick the specific model
+2) Then, use the following two charts to pick the specific model (ie, A-3/A-4 or B-7/B-8 etc) that is most correct for your date range.

 3) The last few paragraphs tell more about the study and how to best use it